 D. Valuation for Solvency Purposes

-Section D, Valuation for Solvency Purposes, gives an overview of the Company's balance sheet.
-It also outlines the valuation methods and principles used in valuing the assets and technical provisions of the Company.
+Section D, Valuation for Solvency Purposes, describes the valuation methods and pronciples used in the valuations of the Company's assets, technical provisions and other liabilities, and gives an overview of the Company's balance sheet.